IanBurry/cloudinary-images/README.md

 # Cloudinary-Images
 Serve Wordpress image media from [Cloudinary](https://cloudinary.com)

-The purpose of Cloudinary-Images is to let you use [Wordpress](https://wordpress.org) as an "offline" CMS for statically generated websites, such as those that can be built using [Nuxt.js](https://nuxtjs.org/).
-Named transformations are created on Cloudinary for all Wordpress registered images types, and Cloudinary URLs are generated on the fly.
+Upload and serve Wordpress registered image types from Cloudinary using named image transformations and an optional upload preset.
+Just setup with your Cloudinary URL and optional preset, and images can be uploaded from the media library

-This is not a replacement for the official [Cloudinary plugin](https://wordpress.org/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/), which is a more full integration of Cloudinary and Wordpress.
-Cloudinary-Images simply serves the basic, registered Wordpress images from Cloudinary
+This is intended to be a simpler alternative to the official [Cloudinary plugin](https://wordpress.org/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/), which is a more full integration of Cloudinary and Wordpress.

 # Requirements
 * Wordpress 4.7 or better.
 4.9+ recommended